M0n7y5/findmymacnotmacintosh/README.md

-# findmymacnotmacintosh
+# Find my MAC not Macintosh
-Find my MAC not Macintosh
+App for scanning LAN for devices and their MAC